dortania/OpenCore-Install-Guide/config.plist/sandy-bridge.md

 ::: tip PciRoot(0x0)/Pci(0x16,0x0)

 This is needed if you're pairing an Sandy Bridge CPU with a 7 series motherboard(ie. B75, Q75, Z75, H77, Q77, Z77), specifically needed to spoof your IMEI device into being supported.
+Note this property is still required with or without SSDT-IMEI.

 | Key | Type | Value |
 | :--- | :--- | :--- |